rapid7/insightconnect-workflows/workflows/Suspend_User_in_Azure_AD_from_Slack/help.md

 # Description

 Disabling a compromised account can limit the scope of an attack and buy valuable time to investigate and contain the threat.
-This workflow disables an Azure AD account with a simple Slack command.
+This workflow disables or enables an Azure AD account with a simple Slack command.

 Sample Slack Trigger Commands:

 `@Rapid7 InsightConnect disable-user-azure user@example.com`

+`@Rapid7 InsightConnect enable-user-azure user@example.com`

 # Key Features